 4. Verify that the licensee is maintaining documentation of work hour reviews that are required by 10 CFR 26.205(e)(3) and (e)(4).
 See Section 03.03.e for details on what needs to be documented.

 5. Verify that the licensee is maintaining documentation of fatigue assessments that are required by 10 CFR 26.211(g).
 Fatigue assessments conducted in the previous calendar year shall be documented in an annual summary for each power plant site.
-A, and maintained by the Office of Nuclear Security and Incident Response, is available to inspectors and licensees.
+A database, which is organized by year is located and searchable in ADAMS, and maintained by the Office of Nuclear Security and Incident Response, is available to inspectors and licensees.
 See Section 03.06.g for details on the content of the summary.

 e.
 Reporting.
 The licensee is required to submit an annual FFD program report.
 This report may be submitted electronically by the licensee and will be maintained in an NRC database.
 This option is voluntary by the licensee.
 Verify that the annual report contains the following information: